Richard-Sti/csiborgtools/README.md

 - [ ] Calculate $M_{\rm 500c}$ by sphere shrinking
 - [ ] Calculate the cross-correlation in CSiBORG.
 Should see the scale of the constraints?
 - [ ] Improve file naming system
+- [x] Change to log10 of the scale factor

 ## Open questions :bulb: